| | | | |

 4.67 from 3 votes

-Delicious, easy to make homemade caramel sauce.
-Use it to make caramel buttercream or drizzle it over your favorite pancakes, cakes, waffles.
+Delicious, easy-to-make homemade caramel sauce.
+Use it to make caramel buttercream or drizzle it over your favorite pancakes, cakes, and waffles.
 Or eat it with a spoon straight from a jar.

 Course Candy, Dessert, Snack